Mike-Soukup/SFL/db_python_etl/airflow/README.md

     - Open a web browser and in the address bar type: `localhost:8080` Here you should see the Airflow GUI and the SFL_Airflow_ETL DAG in the DAGs tab
 7. Turn the DAG On to run the ETL Pipeline

+### Opportunities for Future Improvement:
+- Modularize source code
+- Use hosted deployments of Airflow and PostgreSQL
+- Better understanding of data and business objective;
+    - Where is the data coming from?
+    - What will stakeholders be using the data for?
+    - What industry regulations and requirements must data storage conform to?